Emmanuel K. Dogbevi: Education

 Emmanuel is a Knight-Bagehot Fellow for Economics and Business Journalism at the Columbia University in the United States.
 He graduated from there in 2014 with a master's in journalism.
 He received his Bachelor of Arts degree in sociology from the University of Ghana in 2007.
 Prior to that, he attempted twice to pass O' Level in 1993 and 1996, and after an entrance exam, he gained admission into the University of Ghana in 1999 to pursue a Diploma in the Study of Religions.

 Career

 Emmanuel K. Dogbevi is the founder and managing editor of the business news website ghanabusinessnews.com, which he launched in 2008.
 In 2014, he established NewsBridge Africa, a non-profit organization dedicated to training young journalists in the field of investigative journalism.
-In 2024, he was elected as the deputy chairperson of The Africa Editors Forum during their bi-annual general meeting held concurrently with the Africa Media Festival in Nairobi, Kenya.
+In 2026, he was re-elected as the deputy chairperson of The Africa Editors Forum after initially being elected in the same position in 2024 during their bi-annual general meeting held concurrently with the Africa Media Festival in Nairobi, Kenya.
 Before his current roles, he worked with the online departments of both Joy FM and Citi FM.
 Additionally, Dogbevi played a significant role at the Independent newspaper, where he ascended to the position of production editor.
-His journey in journalism started in 1990, when he began as a volunteer at Step Magazine, a religious publication.
+His journey in journalism started in 1990, when he began as an editorial intern at Step Magazine, a religious publication.